Opua Branch

 The Opua Branch or Otiria-Opua Industrial Line, partially still operational as the Bay of Islands Vintage Railway, is a former section of the North Auckland Line in the Northland Region of New Zealand, between Otiria and the Bay of Islands township of Opua.
-The first section was constructed as a bush tramway in 1868 and converted to a railway in the next decade.
-Today the railway is partially used by the Bay of Islands Vintage Railway, which runs tourist services between Kawakawa and Taumarere.
+The first section was constructed as a bush tramway in 1867 and converted to a railway in the next decade.
+Today the railway is partially used by the Bay of Islands Vintage Railway, which runs tourist services between Kawakawa and Te Akeake.
 The line's centrepiece is the section where it runs down along the main street of Kawakawa.